AIA G703 Continuation Sheet (G703 Form)

 Build it correctly (and avoid rejections)

-Most Common G703 Problems (and why reviewers hate them)
+Most Common G703 Problems (and why reviewers reject them)

 - Line total exceeds scheduled value (overbilling)